juderhall/final_project/README.txt

 [ ] Uses values from state to display information and/or make requests [ ] Uses props to pass data and/or methods
 [ ] Includes custom styling

+Notes to ask instructor:

+npm commands needing to happen in two different places - npm run in client and npm start in server.
+Am I doing something incorrectly, or is there a simpler way to do this?

+npm audit fix --force returns many different high risk/critical errors.